HollowEarthRadio/ongaku-music-server/ReadMe.md

 License
 -------

-This software may be redistributed under the GNU Public License (v2).
+This software is copywrite 2012 Bradley C. Pesicka, but may be redistributed under the GNU Public License (v2).
 A copy of this license can be found in GPL\_v2.txt.

 Code and Asset Licensing